 - being overweight with a high BMI (a common cut-off is a BMI higher than 35)

 - high blood pressure with a diastolic pressure over 100.

 - pregnancy and breastfeeding

 - some instances of glaucoma.

-Heart disease is generally not a contraindication.
+Heart disease is generally not a contraindication to IV sedation.